Pueraria Mirifica Supplement - Relieves Menopause Symptoms

-It’s also important to note that when the body produces too much estrogen, phytoestrogens can block adverse effects.
+It is also important to note that when the body produces too much estrogen, phytoestrogens can block adverse effects.
 However, when the body stops producing it, phytoestrogens can at least partially compensate for the sudden shortfall and help reduce the associated symptoms.

 Increases Sex Drive

 Menopause brings other physical changes that can affect libido.
-If you are struggling with hot flashes or night sweats, you may not be getting enough sleep, and therefore be too tired to have sex.
+If you are struggling with hot flashes or night sweats, you may not be getting enough sleep and therefore be too tired to have sex.

 Increases Breast Size